oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 authorization server decides not to issue refresh tokens, the client may refresh access tokens by utilizing other grant types, such as the authorization code grant type.
-In such a case, the authorization server may utilize cookies and persistents grants to optimize the user experience.
+In such a case, the authorization server may utilize cookies and persistent grants to optimize the user experience.

 If refresh tokens are issued, those refresh tokens MUST be bound to the scope and resource servers as consented by the resource owner.
-This is to prevent privilege escalation by the legit client and reduce the impact of refresh tokens leakage.
+This is to prevent privilege escalation by the legit client and reduce the impact of refresh token leakage.

-Authorization server MUST utilize one of the methods listed below to detect refresh token replay for public clients:
+Authorization server MUST utilize one of these methods to detect refresh token replay for public clients:

-  * Sender constrained refresh tokens: the authorization server cryptographically binds the refresh token to a certain client instance by utilizing [@!I-D.ietf-oauth-token-binding] or [@!I-D.ietf-oauth-mtls].
+  * **Sender-constrained refresh tokens:** the authorization server cryptographically binds the refresh token to a certain client instance by utilizing [@!I-D.ietf-oauth-token-binding] or [@!I-D.ietf-oauth-mtls].
-  * Refresh token rotation: the authorization issues a new refresh token with every access token refresh response.
+  * **Refresh token rotation:** the authorization server issues a new refresh token with every access token refresh response.
 The previous refresh token is invalidated but information about the relationship is retained by the authorization server.
 If a refresh token is compromised and subsequently used by both the attacker and the legitimate client, one of them will present an invalidated